 Positives and negatives of buying a fixer upper

 Whether you decide that buying a project house is for you, or you go for a property that’s ready to move into, you’ll need to go through the usual process of arranging a mortgage and instructing a solicitor to carry out the legal work on your behalf.
 For more information on how things work when buying a home, don’t miss our comprehensive conveyancing guide, which you can download as a PDF.

-Disclaimer: This article is for informal and general advice regarding buying a house to fix up.
+Disclaimer: This article is for informal and general advice regarding buying a house to renovate.